BerkeleyLab/flang-testing-project/flang/docs/CoarrayFortranRuntime.md

      !integer :: established_team ! probably not necessary unless we want to bounds check end type
    ```

+TODOs:
+    allow for non-blocking collective subroutines
+    need to be able to track puts in flight, may need a write buffer, record boundaries in a hash table struct
+    every single rma needs to check the table to see if there is a conflicting overlap
+    could add caching

 flexible array member in c